PeteSalcedo/Poppers/ReadMe.md

 Clone the repo to your system
-open the terminal and go to the directory where your cloned the repo run the npm install command run npm start and the app will start in localhost:3000
+open the terminal and go to the directory where your cloned the repo run the npm install command once installed go to the config file and replace the api text with your api You can create your api from the [MovieDB](https://www.themoviedb.org/) site

+run npm start and the app will start in localhost:3000
 ## Built With